 Diploma in English Law and Practical Legal Skills

-The Diploma is taught at the University of Wrocław by native-speaker lecturers who make 8 visits to Wrocław, especially to each the Diploma.
-Each study visit lasts for approximately 4 hours (bot including extra, voluntary events which participants can join if they wish).
+The Diploma is taught at the University of Wrocław by a core group of experienced, native-speaker lecturers who make 8 visits to Wrocław, especially to teach the Diploma.
+Each study visit lasts for approximately 4 hours (not including attractive, voluntary events which BLC participants can join if they wish).
 The course materials are prepared by experts in their respective fields, including academic staff from Cambridge University and other leading UK Universities.
+Moreover, members and guests of the BLC include such distinguished lawyers as Lord Carnwath of the UK’s Supreme Court, as well as many other leading UK judges, practitioners and academics.
+BLC Academic Committee is presided over by Professor Richard Fentiman, Dean of the Faculty of Law at Cambridge University (2015-2018).
 The materials and course teachers are also available at any time via a dedicated course website.
-All teaching is conducted in English in a practical and interactive manner.
+All teaching is conducted in English, in a practical and interactive manner.

-The Diploma is aimed both at law students, practising lawyers and anyone who wishes to improve their English language and legal terminology.
-Whether you wish to practise as a lawyer or simply improve your written and spoken English whilst developing a range of other skills, the Diploma helps to make your career goals a reality.
+The Diploma is aimed both at law students, practicing lawyers and anyone who wishes to improve their English language and legal terminology.
+Whether you wish to practise as a lawyer or simply improve your written and spoken English whilst developing a range of other skills, the we are here to make your career goals a reality.

-The Diploma is a fee-paying course, but a reduced “earlybird” fee applies until 30th June.
-To find out more about the Diploma or to apply, please visit our website here.
-To contact us, please click here.
+The Diploma is a fee-paying course, but a reduced “early bird” fee applies until 30th June.
+To find out more about the Diploma or to apply, please visit our website – britishlawcentre.co.uk .
+For any inquiries, please email Dr Krzysztof Garstka at firstname.lastname@example.org .

 Course brochure: Link